 D. We need to tell you about who we share it with or pass it on to and why

 E. We need to let you know how long we can keep it for

 5. Why do we need one?

 Your doctor’s surgery needs a privacy notice to make sure it meets the legal requirements which are written in a new document called the General Data Protection Regulation (or GDPR for short).

 A privacy notice helps your doctor’s surgery tell you how it uses information it has about you, like your name, address, date of birth and all the notes the doctor or nurse makes about you in your healthcare record.

-GDPR helps your doctor’s surgery keep the information about you secure.
-It was introduced on the in 2018, making sure that your doctor, nurse and any other staff at the practice follow the rules and keep your information safe.
+GDPR stands for General Data Protection Regulation and helps your doctor’s surgery keep the information about you secure.
+It was introduced on the in 2018, making sure that your doctor, nurse, and any other staff at the practice follow the rules and keep your information safe.